 Powder Coating

 Powder coating involves the application of a dry powder that is sprayed onto a metal surface.
 The powder then melts and bonds to the surface, creating a uniformed, protective coating that is resistant to corrosion, scratches, and other elements.
-Powder coating offers a consistent finish, and is available in a variety of colors and textures.
-Additionally, powder coating contains no solvents, making it more environmentally friendly than many other methods of coating.

 Painting